kgashok/WordClusters/Writings/misc/goals for genius.md

 _Also see [HaikuDeck](https://www.haikudeck.com/app/edit/WWkRpnLqqh#)_
 ### Transforming Genius within through Goal Orientation
 _The most powerful answer to KITE's CMQ_

+The idea presented here is this: Choose to become intensely focused on *one* (preferably) or more goals to achieve maximum transformation.

   - IntenseToInsane (**I2I**)
   - Become **`Intense`** about something!
     - intense about information (inquiry), or innovation or inspiration or inclusiveness!